-Body Condition Scoring Beef Cows
+Guide to Body Condition Scoring Your Beef Cow Herd

-Body condition score (BCS) of beef cows at the time of calving has a dramatic impact on subsequent rebreeding performance (table below).
-The postpartum interval is the length of time from calving to first estrus (heat) after calving.
 For a cow to maintain a 365 day calving interval, she must rebreed by 82 days after calving (283 day gestation + 82 day postpartum interval = 365 days).
 On the average, cows that calve in a BCS 3 or 4 have difficulty exhibiting their first heat by 80 days after calving.
-Whereas cows that calve in BCS 5 or 6 tend to exhibit heat by 55 days after calving and therefore have a better opportunity to maintain a 365 day calving interval.
+Whereas cows that calve in BCS 5 or 6 tend to exhibit heat by 55 days after calving and; therefore, have a better opportunity to maintain a 365 day calving interval.
 Although cows that calve in a BCS of 7 have a short postpartum interval, it is not economical to feed cows to a condition score of 7.

 The Look and Feel of Body Condition Scoring

-If body condition scoring is new to you, just focus on separating cows into thin, moderate and fat groups without worrying about the numerical score.
+If body condition scoring is new to you, just focus on separating cows into thin, moderate, and fat groups without worrying about the numerical score.
 With experience, you will connect the ''look and feel'' of your cows to a body condition score that you can consistently determine.

 Body condition scores should be recorded so that links to productivity and herd management (particularly nutritional management) can be examined.
 Several years of such information could reveal, for example, needed management changes for a given age group (i.e., thin three-year-olds) of cows or might identify a sire group of females that simply didn't fit your resources.